Agents Or Distributors – Which Is Best For Your Brand?

 - Whilst they may offer advice, an agent’s focus will be on sales maximisation, rather than brand building, as an objective.

 - Embrace the agent positively and they can become almost part of your team, with the benefit that you learn a great deal from their market insights and operations.

 - An agent should be a leaner and more economic solution than a distributor, as effectively you are undertaking more of the value chain.

 Summary – Pros & Cons Of An Agent

 Pros – The deal is always between you and the consumer and you can retain a relationship with the consumer.
 You can influence the shape of any commercial deals and have a higher control over pricing.
 The marketing support of your products is controlled by you.
 Embrace the agent – they can become part of your team and you can learn from their market insight and operation.

 Cons – an agents main focus is on sales maximization rather than brand building.
 You retain responsibility for import taxes and tariffs so be mindful of this in your forecasting and cashflow.

 Why not check out a related article, where we discuss the Pros and Cons of A Distributor?
-Determine which is the right choice for you by reading Which is Best for You, Agents or Distributors?
+Determine which is the right choice for you by reading our follow up article, in which we explore the main advantages and disadvantages of distributors.
 Any questions on agents and distributors in the meantime?
-Why not call us on 01803 203387 or email us at [email protected]
+Why not call us on 01803 203387 or email us at [email protected].